-12 Multi-media liabilities (defamation and disparagement) 1st 3rd Cost for investigation, defence cost and civil damages arising from defamation, libel, slander, copyright / trademark infringement, negligence in publication of any content in electronic or print media, as well as infringement of the intellectual property of a third party.
-13 Financial theft & fraud 1st The direct financial loss suffered by an organisation arising from the use of computers to commit fraud or theft of money, securities, or other property.
-14 Reputational damage 1st Loss of revenues arising from an increase in customer churn or reduced transaction volumes, which can be directly attributed to the publication of a defined security breach event.
-15 Cyber extortion 1st The cost of expert handling for an extortion incident, combined with the amount of the ransom payment.
-16 Intellectual property (IP) theft 1st Loss of value of an IP asset, expressed in terms of loss of venue as a result of reduced market share.
-17 Environmental damage 1st Cover for costs of clean up, recovery and liabilities associated with a cyber induced environmental spill or release.
-18 Physical asset damage 1st First-party loss due to the destruction of physical property resulting from cyber attacks.
-19 Death and bodily injury 3rd Third-party liability for death and bodily injuries resulting from cyber attacks.
+v1.0 Code Cyber Loss Coverage: Primary Category Lloyd's Min.
+Recommend 1 st party 3 rd party Description 11 Liability - Directors & officers Liability 1st Costs of compensation claims made against the individual officers of the business, including for breach of trust or breach of duty resulting from cyber-related incidents and can result from alleged misconduct or failure to act in the best interests of the company, its employees, and its shareholders.
+12 Multi-media liabilities (defamation and disparagement) Liability 1st 3rd Cost for investigation, defence cost, and civil damages arising from defamation, libel, slander, copyright/trademark infringement, negligence in publication of any content in electronic or print media, as well as infringement of the intellectual property of a third party.
+13 Financial theft & fraud Extortion 1st The direct financial loss suffered by an organisation arising from the use of computers to commit fraud or theft of money, securities, or other property.
+14 Reputational damage Reputational Damage / Public Relations 1st Loss of revenues arising from an increase in customer churn or reduced transaction volumes, which can be directly attributed to the publication of a defined security breach event.
+15 Cyber extortion Extortion 1st The cost of expert handling for an extortion incident, combined with the amount of the ransom payment.
+16 Intellectual property (IP) theft Replacement of Lost Data and Software 1st Loss of value of an IP asset, expressed in terms of loss of venue as a result of reduced market share.
+17 Environmental damage Physical Damage 1st Cover for costs of clean up, recovery and liabilities associated with a cyber-induced environmental spill or release.
+18 Physical asset damage Physical Damage 1st First-party loss due to the destruction of physical property resulting from cyber attacks.
+19 Death and bodily injury Bodily Injury 3rd Third-party liability for death and bodily injuries resulting from cyber attacks.